How to Use a Water Ionizer With Reverse Osmosis

-The way to do that is to cut the line between the membrane and the automatic shut-off valve, so that you can insert it where the slowest flow-rate of RO water will be [to get the maximum amount of minerals possible].
+The way to add a remineralizer into the line of the reverse osmosis system is to cut the line between the membrane and the 4-way shut-off valve.
+This is where one gets the slowest flow of RO water.
+So, to get the maximum amount of minerals possible, you flow it through the remineralizer at the slowest rate.
 Here is a detailed diagram of where you would place it:

 Where you see the single “Remineralizer” in the diagram, I usually suggest to put 2 or three remineralizers there.
 The reason is that RO water is so void of minerals it will benefit from the longer duration of sitting in a bed of minerals to give it enough time to pick up the needed minerals.
-Once your water has dissolved a sufficient amount of minerals it won’t continue to dissolve them, so it won’t overload your water with minerals by doing this.
+Once your water has dissolved a sufficient amount of minerals it won’t continue to dissolve them.
+In other words, it won’t overload your water with minerals by adding more remineralizers.

 How Long will a Remineralizer Last?

 It depends on your source water as to how many gallons will be re-mineralized properly.
-If you’re using a reverse osmosis system, then one remineralizer should last about a thousand gallons [same as the water ionizer filter], but three remineralizers [as suggested in the paragraph above, are likely to last a year or two.
+If you’re using a reverse osmosis system, then one remineralizer should last about a thousand gallons [same as the water ionizer filter], but three remineralizers as suggested in the paragraph above, are likely to last longer.
+They may last a year or two.

-You should periodically test the pH of your ionized water and replace [or add to] the in-line remineralizers if need-be.
+You should periodically test the pH of your ionized water and replace [or add to] the in-line remineralizers as needed.

 Periodically Test Your Ionized Water

-Anyone using RO should periodically test their ionized water [every month or so].
+Anyone using RO should periodically test their ionized water [every so often].
 If the pH starts dropping during that time, I suggest that you add in another remineralizer.
 You don’t necessarily have to remove the old one if you think there are still minerals in it, but after two years it would very likely be used up.
 I suggest that you write the date on each remineralizer that you install to keep track of it.